ElMexicano28/Scounting-2023/docs/config.md

 Notice how the `config-` and `.json` components of each file name are not included in the list.

+## Handling Updates

+When you update your copy of Black Hawks Scouting, GitHub will pull changes in the stock forms (`config-matches.json` and `config-pits.json`) into your fork.
+If you have your own changes in these files and don't want this to happen, you may do one of the following:

+- Save a copy of these files before updating, then restore them after updating
+- Define your configurations in new files (without modifying the stock configurations), and remove the stock forms from `configurations.txt` if desired

 ## Referencing Assets

 Some configuration options allow referencing an asset file, such as an image.
 The file must be in the `assets` directory; subdirectories under `assets` are also allowed.

 These configuration options take data of type `string`, which is the path of the file relative to the `assets` directory.
 Their descriptions in this document will list their data type as "filepath" to differentiate them from other string options.

+## Specifying Colors

+Some widgets allow customizing colors for visual assistance or improved visibility.

+These configuration options take data of type `string`.
+Any valid CSS color value may be used, such as:

+- `red` (Color name)
+- `#3CB043` (Hex value)
+- `rgb(136, 8, 8)` (RGB values)

+All color configuration options will have their datatype listed as "color".

 ## Syntax